egonw/blog/_posts/2016-03-27-migrating-pka-data-from-drugmet-to.markdown

 and more.
 So, migrating the previously collected data to Wikidata makes perfect sense to me:

-1. if a compound is missing, I can easily [create a new one using Bioclipse](http://chem-bla-ics.blogspot.nl/2016/03/adding-disclosures-to-wikidata-with.html)
+1. if a compound is missing, I can easily [create a new one using Bioclipse <i class="fa-solid fa-recycle fa-xs"></i>](https://chem-bla-ics.linkedchemistry.info/2016/03/20/adding-disclosures-to-wikidata-with.html)
-2. if a paper is missing, I can easily [create a new one using Magnus Manske's QuickStatements](http://chem-bla-ics.blogspot.nl/2016/03/adding-disclosures-to-wikidata-with.html)
+2. if a paper is missing, I can easily [create a new one using Magnus Manske's QuickStatements <i class="fa-solid fa-recycle fa-xs"></i>](https://chem-bla-ics.linkedchemistry.info/2016/03/20/adding-disclosures-to-wikidata-with.html)
 3. Wikidata has a pretty decent provenance model

 I can annotate data with the data source (paper) it came from and also experimental conditions: